Steuart Pittman: Chair of the Maryland Democratic Party

 On May 21, 2025, Maryland Democratic Party chair Kenneth Ulman announced that he would step down as party chair on June 13, 2025.
 Afterwards, Ulman and Governor Wes Moore endorsed Pittman to replace Ulman.
 During his campaign, Pittman said that he would seek to expand the party's financial and grassroots capabilities and work with county parties to recruit and support candidates in the 2026 elections.

 Pittman was the only candidate on the ballot when the members of the Maryland Democratic Party elected its new chair on June 21, 2025.
 However, he was prohibited from fully taking office by state law, which first requires him to close the campaign finance accounts he used during his campaigns for county executive.
 A spokesperson for the Maryland Democratic Party told Maryland Matters that the closure of Pittman's accounts "is underway and should be complete before the end of June", and that vice chair Charlene Dukes will continue acting as the party chair until the accounts are closed out.
 On June 26, the Maryland State Board of Elections levied $700 in fines connected to sloppy recordkeeping and underreported campaign expenses against Pittman, who subsequently closed his campaign account.

 During his tenure, the Maryland Democratic Party adopted a more aggressive posture in press releases and on social media, with the party calling the One Big Beautiful Bill Act the "One Big Bullshit Bill" and referring to President Donald Trump as a "sex pest with daddy issues" in a now-deleted post criticizing Trump for suggesting that he may mobilize the National Guard to police communities in Baltimore.
-He also sought to run candidates in every state- and county-level election.
+He was also involved in efforts to recruit candidates for every state- and county-level election, which led to Democratic candidates filing to run for every legislative seat for the first time since 1974.

+In June 2026, during Maryland's primary elections, the Maryland Democratic Party began sending mailers to Republican primary voters promoting former state delegate Dan Cox over businessman Ed Hale, promoting Trump's endorsement of Cox during the 2022 Maryland gubernatorial election and criticizing Hale for switching parties during the campaign.
+Pittman defended the spending, saying that the party planned to "educate voters on the dangers of the Republicans running for office who seek to take Maryland backwards".
+Cox won the Republican primary on June 23, 2026, defeating Hale with 43.3 percent of the vote, and will face Moore in the general election.